 The longer answer is a bit more fun because there are a TON of options for Canadian drop shippers.

-Drop Shipping in Canada
+Drop Shipping in Canada: How it's Done

 The first option I would recommend to Canadian drop shippers is to stick to the Canadian market.
 This means find suppliers in Canada and advertise exclusively to Canadian residents.